LGBTQ+ dating app Grindr beats revenue estimates, bets on AI to drive growth

 The Los Angeles-based company also launched "Edge", a new premium AI-powered subscription tier aimed to offer the platform's AI offerings under one product.

-"Edge will be the focus for most of the year, trial and testing around the pricing and enhancing the user experience through the comprehensive offering," Grindr CEO George Arison told Reuters.
+"Edge will be the focus for most of the year, trial and testing around the pricing and enhancing the user experience through the comprehensive offering," Arison said.

 While traditional dating apps such as Bumble and Match Group's Tinder have struggled to retain younger users amid shifting preferences and dating app fatigue, Grindr has managed to maintain its dominant position in the LGBTQ+ dating space.